Oneiros: KV Cache Optimization through Parameter Remapping for Multi-tenant LLM Serving

 \subsection{Workflow}

 Figure~\ref{fig_overview} depicts the workflow of the interaction between various components to achieve the goal of dynamic parameter remapping in \LLMPipe.
-The \textit{Scheduler}\footnote{\LLMPipe is compatible with a wide range of popular scheduling policies (e.g., either spatial or temporal sharing of GPU resources for multi-tenant LLM inference serving).
-The scheduling policy design itself is beyond the scope of this paper.} selects which models to serve, referred to as active models.
+The \textit{Scheduler} selects which models to serve, referred to as active models.
 Once active models are chosen, the \textit{Memory Allocator} updates the parameter and KV cache memory usage accordingly.
 Using both model information and KV cache utilization data, the \Engine determines whether parameter memory needs to be remapped to expand KV cache capacity.
 If remapping is required, the \Engine updates memory usage records in the \textit{Memory Allocator} and triggers the \textit{Async Transfer Engine} to initiate data transfer.
 The GPU then executes the LLM inference tasks.
 With support from \LLMPipe, a portion of parameter memory in GPUs can be dynamically reclaimed at runtime, allowing the system to accommodate larger batches or longer sequences.